Richard Solomon (barrister): Political and government career

 As Attorney General Solomon was the third-highest-ranking official in the colony, and in the absence of the Governor and the Lieutenant-Governor, Solomon was Administrator of the Government in 1904 and from 4 December 1905 to 2 October 1906.
-On 9 November 1905 he was made a Knight Companion of the Order of the Bath (KCB).
+On 9 November 1905 he was made a Knight Commander of the Order of the Bath (KCB).
 On 23 March 1906, Solomon was appointed to succeed Sir Arthur Lawley as Lieutenant-Governor, with the Attorney General of the Orange River Colony, Herbert Francis Blaine, succeeding Solomon as Attorney General.
 On 17 August 1906, Solomon was appointed to be King's Counsel (KC) for the Transvaal Colony.

 With Transvaal having been granted responsible self-government by letters patent on 6 December 1906, in early 1907 Solomon resigned his position in the colonial administration in order to run for election to the Transvaal Legislative Assembly at its first election on 20 February 1907.
 Solomon was aligned to the Transvaal National Association, of which his brother Edward was president, but also had ties to the Het Volk Party led by Louis Botha and Jan Smuts.
 Standing for the seat of South Central Pretoria, Solomon was unsuccessful against the Progressive Party candidate Sir Percy FitzPatrick, and his political career was over before it had begun.

 Solomon's defeat was a disappointment to many liberals in the colony who had hoped to see a cabinet led by him, and the Governor, The Earl of Selbourne, wrote to the Colonial Office: "The clear majority which Het Volk has won over all other parties combined, together with the defeat of Sir Richard Solomon by Sir Percy Fitzpatrick, has of course made it necessary for me to send for General Botha, and I have very little doubt that he will form a Ministry consisting mainly, if not entirely, of members of his own party".
 With Het Volk and the Nationalists successful at the election, Solomon subsequently assisted with the formation of the first Transvaal Cabinet by way of a coalition between the Het Volk and Nationalist parties under Prime Minister Louis Botha.